 Culinary

-The selection ranges from Appenzeller Biber and “Landsgmeendschrempfli” to “Südwöscht ond Chääsmageroone”—gladly accompanied by Appenzeller beer or “Flauder.”
+The selection ranges from Appenzeller Biber and “Landsgmeendschrempfli” to “Südwöscht ond Chääsmageroone”—best enjoyed with Appenzeller beer or “Flauder.”

 Excursions

-The Ebenalp, the Hohe Kasten, the Kronberg, or even the Säntis are great destinations for an excursion with wonderful views.
-The mountain inns treat you to regional specialties.
+The Ebenalp, the Hohe Kasten, the Kronberg, and even the Säntis are all great destinations for day trips with wonderful views.
+The mountain inns treat guests to regional specialties.